Alex-chulu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that parses web servers logs in TSV format as input
+a script that lists all the files with a .gif extension in the current directory